lucasdietrich/AVRTOS/readme.md

 asm "sleep" (waiting for interrupt)

  don't keep the idle thread in the runqueue (add it/remove it) when runqueue changes, use runqueue control functions

+ if the sysclock interrupt want to switch a thread that got the cpu very little time ago, maybe don't preempt him ?